timberyard/spruce/README.md

 ========

 This is the main Spruce repository.
-Spruce is a framework for testing the everbase software in several ways on "on-demand" VMs.
+Spruce is a framework for testing software in several ways on "on-demand" VMs.

 There are four main modules used as testing framework, a fifth as core module is in progress.